sirosen/SALVE/README.md

 Authors: Stephen Rosen

-Version: 2.0.0
+Version: 2.1.0

-For a detailed description of the project, please visit http://sirosen.github.io/SALVE
+For a detailed description of the project, please visit the [SALVE Official Site](http://salve.sirosen.net/ "SALVE")

 What can SALVE do?
 ==================
 SALVE versions files and directories in a git repository, and handles the messy process of deploying those files onto a machine.
-It is safer to use than shell scripts, and backs up the preexisting versions of files that it changes so that you can recover them if necessary at a later date.
+It is safer to use than shell scripts in a few ways, and guarantees idempotence for a wide class of deployment actions.
+It also backs up the preexisting versions of files that it changes when possible so that you can recover them if necessary at a later date.

-To start writing manifests, go to the Quick-Start guide at http://sirosen.github.io/SALVE/quickstart.html
+To start writing manifests, you can go to the [Quick-Start Guide](http://salve.sirosen.net/quickstart.html "SALVE Quick-Start").

-For a more detailed description of the SALVE language, visit http://sirosen.github.io/SALVE/lang.html and browse the examples at http://sirosen.github.io/SALVE/examples.html
+For a more detailed description of the SALVE language, [the SALVE Language Page](http://salve.sirosen.net/lang.html "SALVE Language") and [the Examples Page](http://salve.sirosen.net/examples.html "SALVE Examples") are good resources.

 Roadmap
 =======